 The festival began as a pilot project of the Embassy of the Czech Republic in 2010, and branched out to the local DC community a year later.
 It continues to grow with tens of thousands of visitors attending festival events throughout Washington, DC.

-The festival takes place at cultural, religious, and educational community centers through a variety of forms, such as music, art, film, and literature.
+The festival takes place at cultural, religious, and educational community centers through a variety of forms, such as music, art, film, science, sport, and literature.
 Through the celebration of the work of many famous personalities and the creations of individuals they in turn influenced, the festival aims to depict this long tradition of transatlantic inspiration and interpretation as well as to foster new works.

 Now in its eight year, the Mutual Inspirations Festival 2017 celebrates the founder of genetics, Gregor Johann Mendel.

 Running from September – November, 2017, the festival highlights events at select venues throughout the Washington area.

 Join us as we celebrate the humble genius and posthumosly yet internationally recognized father of modern-day genetics, Gregor Mendel.
 Stay posted on this website for upcoming events.